-Method 2 - Each of these services are predominantly carried out by the former Market Operations branch (currently S620- Field Operations) in Endeavour Energy, with the services initiated by service orders issued by Retailers or through internal processes.
+Method 2 - Each of these services are predominantly carried out by the Operations branch in Endeavour Energy, with the services initiated by service orders issued by Retailers or through internal processes.
 Service order volumes were extracted for the financial year from MBS to allocate operating expenditure.